Posts Tagged ‘Lawrence Block’

 leave a comment »

-(Note: This post is the twenty-seventh installment in my author’s commentary for The Icon Thief, covering Chapter 26.
-You can read the earlier installments here.)
+Note: This post is the forty-fourth installment in my author’s commentary for City of Exiles, covering Chapter 43.
+You can read the earlier installments here.

 Like this: